emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ### Step 2

 Go to the **Virtual Networks** section in your Microsoft Azure workplace.
-Find the network you plan to build a VPC peering connection, and copy and paste the **Subscription ID**, **Resource Group Name**, and **VNet Name** into the pop-up window in the EMQX Platform console.
+Find the network you plan to build a VPC peering connection, and copy and paste the **Subscription ID**, **Resource Group Name**, and **VNet Name** into the pop-up window in the EMQX Cloud console.

 ### Step 3

-In your Microsoft Azure workplace, go to the **Azure Active Directory** section, and copy and paste the **Tenant ID** into the pop-up window in the EMQX Platform console.
+In your Microsoft Azure workplace, go to the **Azure Active Directory** section, and copy and paste the **Tenant ID** into the pop-up window in the EMQX Cloud console.

 ### Step 4